Next Start

 • Incorrect tip/wire size: It’s important to use a contact tip that matches the wire size you’re using.
 Incorrect tip sizes will cause poor conductivity that can result in the wire dragging, which can lead to burnback.

-• Wire-feed speed: When performing MIG welds, the feed speed of the wire needs to be quick enough for a smooth finish.
+• Wire feed speed: When performing MIG welds, the feed speed of the wire needs to be quick enough for a smooth finish.
 Too slow of a feed can cause problems, including burnback.

 • Poor quality filler material or tip material: Filler materials and tip construction can have an impact on the quality of the weld.
-Higher quality materials reduce the risk of burnback and help the arc start cleaner.
+Higher-quality materials reduce the risk of burnback and help the arc start cleaner.

-What to Do if Burnback Occurs
+What To Do if Burnback Occurs

 If welding burnback happens to you, first come to terms with the fact that you will be losing a contact tip.
 It’s not worth trying to scrape it out to try and reuse it.
-Replacing a burnback-damaged tip requires you to remove the nozzle and tip, which might be melted to the wire.
+Replacing a burnback-damaged tip requires you to remove the nozzle and tip, which might be fused to the wire.
 Then you’ll need to cut the wire before you install a new tip and replace the nozzle.

 A welder makes a cut on a piece of metal.